scotthollandjr/RestaurantsJava/README.md

 * Install gradle
 * enter "gradle run" in the repositories directory
 * in your browser go to "localhost:4567"
-* enter three sides into the fields, and click
-* enjoy results

 ## Link to repository
 Install the project files by following the link below and cloning this repository: